athanclark/frankenscript/README.md

 ```javascript
 var frankenPlus = Ughh(plus);
 ```
-`frankenPlus` can make for some pretty abbominable arithmetic!
+...which is pronounced __groan__. `frankenPlus` can make for some pretty abbominable arithmetic!
 Watch in horror as we attach the dismembered parameters and get our desired solution:

 ```javascript